Anthro 724 – Internship (150 hours)

 Concentrated Internships are designed to be short, intensive, and task-specific experiences.
 Internship possibilities depend on the availability of specific projects or programs and supervisory personnel.
 The MPM Museum Studies Program Coordinator keeps an ongoing file of available internships in the area and will assist the student in identifying potential projects or sites, if needed.

-Museum Studies students may take a Concentrated Internship in lieu of a required Museum Studies workshop.* The Concentrated Internship may not be substituted for Anthropology 724.
+The Concentrated Internship may not be substituted for Anthropology 724.
 Students considering a Concentrated Internship should formally apply to the museum at least one month before they wish to perform this type of internship.
 To sign up for a Concentrated Internship, you will need the approval of the MPM Museum Studies Program Coordinator and the museum staff person who will supervise the internship.
 Students should be aware that the Milwaukee Public Museum has special requirements regarding any internship performed at MPM.

 - One Concentrated Internship requires a minimum of 50 hours of work with a minimum commitment of 5 hours a week.